orbitse/data-512-a1/README.md

   - [pandas](http://pandas.pydata.org) : will be used for data processing
   - [seaborn](http://seaborn.pydata.org) -- Note: this library is only for style purposes and is not essential

-  If necessary, you can pip install any of the above libraries, _e.g._ `pip install requests` or `pip3 install requests`.
+  If necessary, you can pip install any of the above libraries, for example:
+  `pip install requests` or `pip3 install requests`.
   Additionally, if you have any version of python 3.X installed, you should already have the csv, json, and requests dependency libraries installed.
 These libraries will be used to get and save data in notebook file, hcds-a1-data-curation.ipynb.

 ### Final CSV Data File: en-wikipedia_traffic_200801-201709.csv